negentropicdev/NegentropicIDE/README.md

 # NegentropicIDE

+Note!!
+This now lives as part of [https://github.com/illuminated-g/lv-ide-snippets](https://github.com/illuminated-g/lv-ide-snippets) and is combined with the snippets repository along with being built into a VIPM package.

 Project Provider Framework adds tools to the Project Explorer to speed up development without adding additional dependencies.

 To use this, clone this to the LabVIEW XXXX\resource\Framework\Providers folder and then copy the NegentropicIDE.ini file to LabVIEW XXXX\resource\Framework\Providers\GProviders folder.